Chancellor's Awards for Student Excellence

 Each year, campus presidents establish a selection committee, which reviews exemplary members of their college communities who are graduating.
 Nominees are then forwarded to the Chancellor’s Office and are subject to a second round of review.
 Finalists are then recommended to the Chancellor to become recipients of the Chancellor’s Award for Student Excellence.
 Each recipient receives a framed certificate and medallion, which is traditionally worn at commencement.

-SUNY annually honors approximately 300 students from all 64 campuses throughout the State University of New York for their student achievements.
-Recipients of this award annually exhibit a Grade Point Average of over 3.7 and impressive records of significant contributions to their campuses and communities.
-Each recipient receives a framed certificate and medallion, which is traditionally worn at commencement.
+Last year SUNY honored 135 students from 63 campuses throughout the State University of New York for their student achievements.
+Recipients of this award annually exhibit a grade point average of over 3.7 and impressive records of significant contributions to their campuses and communities.

 Advertising & Marketing Communications